Reading time: 5 minutes

 Annual Gift Tax Exclusion

-As of 2025, the annual gift tax exclusion allows you to gift up to $19,000 per recipient without triggering any reporting requirements or tax liabilities.
+The annual gift tax exclusion allows you to gift up to $19,000 per recipient in 2025 without triggering any reporting requirements or tax liabilities.
 This is an increase from the $18,000 limit in 2024.
+Furthermore, this exclusion will be adjusted for inflation.

 It’s important to note that this exclusion applies per recipient, meaning you can give $19,000 to as many individuals as you wish each year without incurring gift taxes or needing to file a gift tax return.